Travel rewards can seem overwhelming when you’re first starting out. Use this guide to navigate the world of points and miles.

 What can be better than tickets to someplace nice?

-Tickets to someplace nice you don’t have to pay for.
-A free hotel stay.
-And maybe airport lounge access while you’re waiting for your flight.
+Tickets to someplace nice you don’t have to pay for, a free hotel stay and maybe access to an airport lounge while you’re waiting for your flight.

 All of this can be a reality with a travel credit card and just enough miles or points.

 Don’t fret.
-In this guide, we’ll dive into the world of points and miles: what they are, how to earn them and how to spend them wisely.
+In this guide, we’ll dig into the world of points and miles: what they are, how to earn them and how to spend them wisely.

 What are points and miles?